MicrosoftDocs/azure-stack-docs/azure-stack/hci/assurance/azure-stack-hipaa-guidance.md

 #### Service and device alerts

 Azure Local provides service-based alerts for connectivity, OS updates, Azure configuration and more.
 Device-based alerts for cluster health faults are available as well.
-You may also monitor Azure LOcal instances and their underlying components using [PowerShell](/azure-stack/hci/manage/monitor-cluster#query-and-process-performance-history-with-powershell) or [Health Service](/azure-stack/hci/manage/health-service-overview).
+You may also monitor Azure Local instances and their underlying components using [PowerShell](/azure-stack/hci/manage/monitor-cluster#query-and-process-performance-history-with-powershell) or [Health Service](/azure-stack/hci/manage/health-service-overview).

 ### Protection against malware